 Economic incentives and nutrition information

-- To promote healthier food choices, a fiscal policy will aim to lower the price of healthy foods and raise the price of less healthy foods.
-When the healthfulness of breakfast foods is evaluated based on nutrients and food components, a price intervention strategy may result in unintended, adverse effects.
-ERS research results suggest that the hypothetical price intervention would actually increase the caloric content of foods consumed at breakfast.
-See: Lin, B.H., D.S.
-Dong, A. Carlson and I. Rahkovsky.
+- ERS researchers studied the effect of a hypothetical fiscal policy lowering the price of healthy foods and raising the price of less healthy foods to promote healthier food choices.
+When the healthfulness of breakfast foods is evaluated based on nutrients and food components, a price intervention strategy may result in unintended negative effects.
+ERS research results suggest hypothetical price intervention would increase the caloric content of foods consumed at breakfast.
+For more information, please see: Lin, B.H., D.S.
+Dong, A. Carlson, and I. Rahkovsky.
 2017.
 "Potential Dietary Outcomes of Changing Relative Prices of Healthy and Less Healthy Foods: The Case of Ready-to-Eat Breakfast," Food Policy, 68(April):77–88.

 Socioeconomic Factors and Diet Quality